-Over the last few weeks, we held a series of roundtable webinar sessions to enable community and stakeholder engagement professionals around the world to share ideas and ask questions around how they are engaging their community during social distancing enforcements.
+Over the last few weeks, we held a series of roundtable webinar sessions to enable community and stakeholder engagement professionals around the world to share ideas and ask questions about how they are engaging their community during social distancing enforcements.

 Most public engagement professionals are still in the beginning stages of figuring out what works when engaging community and stakeholders during isolation.
 While these points are not the answer on how to engage while social distancing, we pulled together some topics, ideas, and questions that came from these roundtable sessions.